Mura people: Religion

-The Mura people are overwhelmingly Christian with 87% being Catholic and 10% being Evangelical though the remaining 3% follows their indigenous animist religion.
-Mura animism has been heavily influenced by Catholicism containing characters such as the Holy Ghost, Saint Anthony, Saint Peter, and a Saint John though which one specifically is not stated.
+According to the Handbook of South American Indians, Mura animism has been heavily influenced by Catholicism containing characters such as the Holy Ghost, Saint Anthony, Saint Peter, and a Saint John though which one specifically is not stated.
 The Shamans of Mura paganism are both feared and respected with more wealth than the rest of society and are believed to have magical powers.
 Those Mura who are Christian only practice baptism, some feasts, and the veneration of some saints.
 They also incorporate several animist practices into their Christianity such as flagellation and narcotics usage.

 Territory

-There are roughly 12,000 Mura alive today.
 About 587 of them occupy the Cunhã-Sapucaia Indigenous Territory along the Igapó-Açu River which runs through the territory from west to east.
 The lower part of the Matupiri River enters the territory, where it flows into the Igapó-Açu River.
 The Matupi provides the main way to access the Matupiri State Park.
 In an unusual arrangement, the Mura people have an "indigenous special use zone" in the state park that allows them to continue to fish and extract forest products, as they have for many generations.

 Language

-Originally the Mura spoke one of three Mura language dialects but as they gained more contact with the outside world they gained some bilingualism in Nheengatú.
-Eventually though they switched fully to Brazilian Portuguese with their knowledge of Nheengatú disappearing by the late 19th century and the Mura languages becoming extinct by the early 20th century, the only exception is the Pirahã people who are a subgroup of the Mura who still use their indigenous language Pirahã.
+Originally the Mura spoke one of three dialects of the Mura language, but as they gained more contact with the outside world they gained some bilingualism in Nheengatú.
+Eventually, they switched fully to Brazilian Portuguese, with their knowledge of Nheengatú disappearing by the late 19th century and the Mura languages becoming extinct by the early 20th century.
+The only exception is the Pirahã people, a subgroup of the Mura who still use their indigenous language Pirahã.